Chinese · Vegetarian

 V Burger – Vegetarian Delight

 After our wine tasting at Vine Arts, Lululemon suggested we get something to eat.
 She recommended V Burger.
-I was game, since I’m a social vegan, I avoid meet.
+I was game, since I’m a social vegan, I avoid meat.
 I’m so glad she recommended this place because I finally found a vegetarian burger I love.
 Let’s listen to “Somebody That I Used To Know” by Gotye.

 At 2:00 p.m., I was surprised to see so many people still eating there.
 The place appears popular with families and groups.
 We picked the Big Kahuna Burger ($12) and shared a side of Tater Tots ($5.50).
 I also ordered burgers and tots for takeaway for her fiance and my husband as we opted to eat inside the store.